iamsammak/cartooncolours/README.md

 $ python -m SimpleHTTPServer
 ```

-## Export Palette
+## Export Palette Modal
 Users can easily grab the colour palette from the export modal
   Palette Colours are formatted in: Hex, RGB, HTML and CSS

 ![export-modal](./docs/images/export_palette.png)